Chiropractor’s Guide: How to Sit with Spinal Stenosis

 When stretching your back, it can be challenging to know where the line is between a stretch that helps and one that hurts.
 It’s crucial you don’t force yourself into an uncomfortable position or put too much pressure on your spine, especially anything requiring you to bend over backward excessively; this may make any existing inflammation worse as well as lead to more pain in other areas of the body like numbness from nerve impingement.

 Sit Less with Spinal Stenosis

 Sitting too often can make your muscles weaker and lead to back pain.
 It also increases inflammation for you as well!
 If it means just a few minutes more of work, why not get up every once in a while?
 You’ll feel better with less pain over time by staying active.

 The benefits from staying active are worth the extra effort if only taking a few moments out of our day will do that much good.

 Long periods of sitting can worsen the effects of spinal stenosis.
-If you are experiencing chronic back pain, numbness or tingling in your arms and legs, it may be a sign that you have this condition.
-In order to get relief from these symptoms, consult with an ergonomic specialist who understands how to sit comfortably for those with spinal stenosis.
+If you are experiencing chronic back pain, numbness, or tingling in your arms and legs, it may be a sign that you have this condition.
+To get relief from these symptoms, consult an ergonomic specialist who understands how to sit comfortably for those with spinal stenosis.

 For more information on what is safe and comfortable when seated, please visit our blog post about low-impact seating tips!